Comic Con and the concert of the Ukrainian chorus: how to spend a weekend in new York city (October 4-6)

 Where: Kings Bay Library 3650 Nostrand Ave. (near Ave.
 W) Brooklyn, NY 11229

-Read more: Brooklyn public library invites all to a concert Zuhra Bayburina, Opera singer, mezzosoprano, Professor, class of vocal, laureate of international competitions and the state prize them.
-Sh.
-Babicha Of The Republic Of Bashkortostan.
+Read more: Brooklyn public library invites all to a concert Zuhra Bayburina — Opera singer (mezzo-soprano), Professor, class of vocal, laureate of international competitions and the state prize them.
+Shaikhzada Babich Of The Republic Of Bashkortostan.

 Accompanist – accompanist and musical arranger Roman Katz.
-A graduate of the Odessa Conservatory, he has over twenty years he worked as a concertmaster at the Odessa Philharmonic, and now in new York, performing as an accompanist with renowned singers.
+A graduate of the Odessa Conservatory, he has over twenty years of her accompanist, and now in new York, performing as an accompanist with renowned singers.

 Cost: Free.